 - knee (far the most frequently affected joint 2): 66-80%

 All synovial membranes may be affected, and thus bursae and tendon sheaths may also be involved.
 The condition is then known as pigmented villonodular bursitis (PVNB) and pigmented villonodular tenosynovitis (PVNTS) respectively.
 The latter is also known as giant cell tumour of the tendon sheath (GCTTS).

 - localised - most common and usually extra-articular (PVNB and PVNTS) 2.

 - diffuse - (i.e. involves all of the contiguous synovium) is the most common form of intra-articular disease, although local intra-articular is also sometimes seen.

 Typically PVNS is a monoarticular condition and joints with large synovial surfaces are predictably most frequently affected.
 The remainder of this article focuses on intra-articular disease (PVNS).

 On plain film, features are relatively non-specific with appearances mainly being those of a joint effusion.
+Bone density and joint space are preserved until late stages.
 Marginal erosions may be present but it is not possible to distinguish PVNS from synovial chondromatosis (non ossified synovial osteochondromatosis).